Is There a Toxic Baby Food Class Action Lawsuit?

 Baby Food Heavy Metals Side Effects

 Currently, the U.S. Food and Drug Administration (FDA) does not set allowable limits on the presence of toxic heavy metals in baby food products.
-However, the agency warns all four of the toxic heavy metals found in the baby food have been linked to deleterious effects for that can impact children’s health and their developing brain.
+However, the agency warns all four of the toxic heavy metals found in baby food have been linked to deleterious effects for that can impact children’s health and their developing brain.

 The FDA has maintained that exposure to these toxic elements can lead to health, behavioral, cognitive, and development issues, which may cause decreased standardized test scores, academic achievement, future criminal activity and the development of other diseases such as attention deficit and hyperactivity disorders.